 4. Morgan Freeman

-Morgan Freeman’s legendary resume includes critically acclaimed titles like “The Shawshank Redemption,” “Driving Miss Daisy” and “Lean on Me.”
-His status as the No. 4 top-grossing actor in history, along with his $4.52 billion box office total, have a lot to do with “the LEGO Movie,” “Bruce Almighty” and his recurring role in the franchise blockbuster “Dark Knight” trilogy.
+Morgan Freeman’s legendary resume includes critically acclaimed titles like “The Shawshank Redemption,” “Driving Miss Daisy” and “Lean on Me.
+His $6.54 billion box office total, have a lot to do with “the LEGO Movie,” “Bruce Almighty” and his recurring role in the franchise blockbuster “Dark Knight” trilogy.

 3. Tom Hanks